The 10 best day trips from Manchester by train

 Must-do activities:

-• The Beatles Story: Dive into Beatlemania at this interactive museum.
+• The Beatles Story: Immerse yourself in the world of Beatlemania at this interactive and fascinating museum.

-• Mersey Ferry Cruise: Sail across the Mersey River and soak in the views.
+• Mersey Ferry Cruise: Sail across the iconic River Mersey and take in stunning waterfront views.

 3. York: History, tea and ghostly whispers